Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Will A Student-Friendly Credit Card Help You Build Credit?

-• Payment History – Making on-time payments is one of the most important factors used to calculate credit scores.
-Using a credit card and paying it off on time every single month, will help you build a healthy payment history and credit score.
+• Positive Payment History – Making on-time payments is one of the most important factors used to calculate credit scores.
+Using a credit card and paying it off on time every month can help you build a healthy payment history and credit score.

-• Debt-To-Credit Ratio – When using a credit card to health build credit, it’s important to not max our your card every month.
-Keep your utilization ratio at less than 30%.
-If you have trouble accomplishing this, pay off your balance twice a month.
+• Maintain A Healthy Debt-To-Credit Ratio – When using a credit card to build credit, it’s important to not max out your card every month.
+It’s recommended to keep your debt-to-credit ratio to 30% or less.
+If you have trouble accomplishing this, consider paying off your credit card balance twice a month.

-• Credit History – It’s important to start building your credit history early.
+• Build Credit History – It’s important to start building your credit history early.
 This way, once you’re in the market to buy a car or house, you’ll have a long and healthy credit history for lenders to check.
+So, the sooner you take out a secured credit card, the more time you’ll have to build credit history.

 Best Student-Friendly Credit Cards

-BMO CashBack Mastercard$0The student who likes extra cash
+BMO CashBack Mastercard$0The student who likes to earn extra points on groceries.

-CIBC Aventura Visa for Students$0The student who loves to travel
+CIBC Aventura Visa for Students$0The student who loves music, movies, and travel.

-CIBC Dividend Visa Card for Students$0The student who loves to cook
+CIBC Dividend Visa Card for Students$0The student who wants to save on gas.

-PC Financial Mastercard$0The student who loves to eat out
+PC Financial Mastercard$0The student who wants to earn PC Optimum points.

-If you’re looking for an easy way to build your credit, then you should consider one of KOHO’s Credit Building Programs.
+If you’re looking for an easy way to build your credit, then you should consider KOHO’s Credit Building program.

 KOHO Credit Building

-When you subscribe to this credit building service, KOHO will open a line of credit for you.
-Your monthly subscription fees will be used as payments toward the line of credit, which KOHO will report to a major credit bureau.
-This will help you build a positive payment history which can positively affect your credit scores.
+When you subscribe to KOHO’s credit building service, you’ll have access to a line of credit.
+Your monthly subscription fees — which range from $5 to $10 — will be used as payments toward the line of credit and are reported to a major credit bureau.
+This will help you build a positive payment history, which can positively affect your credit scores.

-To be able to subscribe to KOHO’s Credit Building Program, you need to sign up for a KOHO account, which comes with numerous benefits such as:
+To use KOHO’s Credit Building Program, you need to sign up for a KOHO account, which comes with a few perks, such as:

-• Cash Back – Earn up to 2% cash back on groceries, transportation, food, and drink and up to 50% extra cashback when you shop with select KOHO partners.
+• Cash Back – Earn cash back on groceries, transportation, and food.

-• Earn Savings Interest – Earn up to 5% interest on your entire KOHO account balance.
+• Savings Interest – Earn interest on your entire KOHO account balance.

-Use Landlord Credit Bureau To Have Your Rent Payments Reported
+Have Your Rent Payments Reported To The Credit Bureaus

 Use A Secured Credit Card